andrerpena/l1-plat-presentation/readme.md

 Development productivity
 ---

-One of the main topics we should improve in order to address the growing need for customization is development productivity.
+One of the main topics we should address in order to meet the growing need for customization is development productivity.
+LegalOne has been built using the industry standard architecture for ASP.NET apps: